performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 request has already negotiated to establish the context in which the request should be executed.

-pmlogger toolcurrent metric contextA metric source may be the current performance data from a particular host (a live or real-time source), or a set of archive logs of performance data collected by ``pmlogger`` at some distant host or at an earlier time (a retrospective or archive source).
+A metric source may be the current performance data from a particular host (a live or real-time source), or a set of archive logs of performance data collected by ``pmlogger`` at some distant host or at an earlier time (a retrospective or archive source).

-collection timeBy default, the collection time for a performance metric is the current time of day for real-time sources, or current point within an archive source.
+By default, the collection time for a performance metric is the current time of day for real-time sources, or current point within an archive source.
 For archives, the collection time may be reset to an arbitrary time within the bounds of the set of archive